 Once testing is completed by the lab, the results are sent by secure HL7 messaging to MyDNA Life for reporting.
 The clinical interpretation report is prepared by a team comprising physicians, pharmacists and molecular geneticists.
 Interpretation is based on the primary pharmacogenomic literature with reference to the published clinical recommendations of Clinical Pharmacogenetics Implementation Consortium (CPIC) and Dutch Pharmacogenetics Working Group (DPWG).

-The myDNA medication test detects common variants in 8 genes (6 genes encoding CYP450 drug metabolising enzymes, VKORC1, encoding a protein that partially determines sensitivity to warfarin and SLCO1B1, encoding a drug transporter important for statins).
+The myDNA medication test detects common variants in 9 genes (6 genes encoding CYP450 drug metabolising enzymes, VKORC1, encoding a protein that partially determines sensitivity to warfarin, OPRM1 encoding the mu receptor which has been associated with opioid sensitivity, and SLCO1B1, encoding a drug transporter important for statins).
 The genes tested in the myDNA medication test have clinically significant associations which have been documented in the peer-reviewed literature and, for some have associated published clinical practice guidelines.

 There are important myDNA test limitations to consider: